How to Write a Great Book Pitch

 The crux of a great pitch is a well written, concise, and compelling description of what your book is about.
 It should be limited to a few hundred words, any more than that and your average publishing professional will glaze over.
 It should describe what the story is about and paint a picture in broad brush that tantalizes us.
 Nothing will get sent to the archives faster than a “so then this happens, and then that happens, oh, and after that, this happens!” synopsis of the work.
 We should read your description and desperately want to review the manuscript.

-When writing your description, start with a brief overview, less than 100 words, of what the book is about.
-Now, consider the 4 core elements of any story: setting, characters, the problem, and the hopeful resolution.
+When writing your description, consider the core elements of any story: setting, characters, the problem, and the hopeful resolution.
 Jot down a few sentences about each element.
 Where is the story taking place?
 What’s it like?
 Who are they characters?
 What do they care about?
 What problem will they face?
 What challenges will it represent?
 Finally, describe the hopeful resolution or the major plot arc.
 Now, take a look at what you have written and put it all together.
 Review and revise until you feel like you’ve gotten it.

 Next, show that you have some understanding of the market.
 Think about where your work will fit into the genre.
 Spend some time browsing Amazon to see what other titles are similar to yours.
 Include what other books your work is like in your pitch.
 Point out some other authors that are a good comparison to your style.
 Describe who would want to read the book.
 Is it for young adult dystopian fans, anyone who likes alien invasions, or women who like cyberpunk?
 Finish with why they would want to read it.